astropy/astroquery/docs/sdss/sdss.rst

 Getting started
 ===============

-This example shows how to perform an object cross-ID with SDSS.
-We'll start with the position of a source found in another survey, and search within a 5 arcsecond radius for optical counterparts in SDSS.
-Note use of the keyword argument spectro, which requires matches to have spectroscopy, not just
+This example shows how to perform an individual object cross-ID with SDSS.
+We'll start with the position of a source found in another survey, and search within a 5 arcsecond radius (a "cone search") for optical counterparts in SDSS.
-photometry:
+Note use of the keyword argument spectro, which requires matches to have spectroscopy, not just photometry:

 .. doctest-remote-data::